ALittlePatate/Rainbow-Cheat-CS-GO/README.md

 python Rainbow.py

 # Contact
-If you have ideas of improvements or if you want to report a bug please make a message on https://github.com/ALittlePatate/Rainbow-Cheat-CS-GO/issues or message me on Discord at A Little Patate#6013.
+If you have ideas of improvements or if you want to report a bug please make a message on [Issues](https://github.com/ALittlePatate/Rainbow-Cheat-CS-GO/issues) or message me on [Discord](https://discord.com/) at A Little Patate#6013.

-# V1.01 Features and improvements
+# Changelog

+## V1.01
-Added a "current value" label into the triggerbot configuration.
+* Added a "current value" label into the triggerbot configuration.

-Added commentaries.
+* Added commentaries.

-Deleted an useless function
+* Deleted an useless function

-# V1.0 Features
+## V1.0

-Aimbot (Not added yet)
+* Aimbot (Not added yet)

-Wallhack (the configuration isn't done yet)
+* Wallhack (the configuration isn't done yet)

-Triggerbot (all the features are working)
+* Triggerbot (all the features are working)

-Auto Bhop (working fine)
+* Auto Bhop (working fine)

-Not Flash (working fine)
+* Not Flash (working fine)

-Configurations loader/exporter (work only for the triggerbot, i'll add the other cheats in a next update)
+* Configurations loader/exporter (work only for the triggerbot, i'll add the other cheats in a next update)